paul-matros/frends/README.md

 ## My Commentary

 Although I specialize in backend Java development with some experience in Angular and Vue.js I had a great time working on this task and enjoyed exploring different technologies.

+Please note this was my first encounter with this technology stack.

 If I had more time: